pyatl/jam-sessions/2019-10/README.md

-# LSB Steganography
+# Hiding Messages in Plain Sight with Steganography

-PyATL Jam Session — Oct.
-3rd, 2019
+PyATL Jam Session — October 3rd, 2019

 From an original idea by [@Burnsedia](https://github.com/Burnsedia)